rackerlabs/design-system/_docs/resources/design-resources.md

 {%- endcolumn -%}
 <<<<<<#/div>

-### Craft Library
+### Craft library

 <<<<<<#div class="hxRow"  markdown="1">
 {%- column left:"hxCol-md-4" -%}

 If you aren't familiar with Craft, it is a Sketch add-on that includes a feature for shared libraries.
-If imported into your project the Craft library will automatically alert you when new assets are available.
+If imported into your project, the Craft library automatically alerts you when new assets are available.

 {%- endcolumn -%}